-For the final presentation of our fifth grade lesson series, we attempted to incorporate the tools and foundation in the conversation and thought process that we’d begun to explore with our young peers in the previous lessons.
-To do this we selected a word to deconstruct both in social and emotional contexts:“Normal”.
+For the final presentation of our fifth grade lesson series, we worked to further explore the concepts we had already discussed; prejudice, oppression, empathy, and privilege.
+To do this we selected a word to deconstruct with the students:“Normal”.

-We want students to leave with these two points in mind, and begin to further contemplate concepts ranging from vocabulary’s role in societal hierarchies to systemic oppression on every level.
+We want students to leave with these two points in mind, and begin to further contemplate and question how this limiting term has hurt them and those around them.

 In order to spark this process, we asked the fifth graders to reflect on what they see in the mainstream media.
 This segued into a discussion about stereotypes and representation.
 It became clear to the students that even though nobody can clearly define “normal”, there is an idea that is being pushed on all of us.
 This concept is limiting for everyone: it pushes toxic masculinity onto males, unrealistic and racist beauty standards onto females, and leads to internalized hatred for many people of color.
 In every classroom, the discussion looked a little bit different but always ended with a gained awareness of the pervasive negative impact of the term “normal”.